ETolboom/blg/docs/wiki/Behavioral-Rules.md

 An edge between two nodes in a behavioral rule means "the second element must follow the first".
 The **followedBy** connector (placed on the edge) refines this by specifying:

-- **Ideal distance** — the expected number of BPMN sequence flow edges between the two elements (default: 1, i.e. directly connected).
+- **Ideal distance**: the expected number of BPMN sequence flow edges between the two elements (default: 1, i.e. directly connected).
-- **Maximum distance** — the furthest acceptable distance (default: 2).
+- **Maximum distance**: the furthest acceptable distance (default: 2).

 Elements found beyond the maximum distance are not counted as matches.
 Elements found between ideal and maximum distance are matched but their BPMN IDs are included in `problematic_elements`.